 Courses tend to be modular with flexible entry and exit points depending on your academic qualifications and relevant experience.
 Courses take between two and five years (depending on which course you take.)

 The degrees combine a mixture of work experience on ambulance and hospital placements with theoretical studies.
-Details can be found by using the course finder tool on NHS Careers .
+Details can be found by using the course finder tool on Health Careers .

 Candidates will need to show evidence of the following: